 The Dual Credit program at St. Philip's is under the leadership of the Dean of Arts and Sciences who has responsibility for the facilitation of the Associate of Arts degree.
-When Career and Technical courses are requested by our partnering ISD's the Dean of Arts and Sciences collaborates with the Dean of Applied Science and Technology to ensure the appropriate courses are aligned and offeredSt.
-Philip's College's dedication to partnerships with area high schools is evidenced by faculty and staff awareness and participation dating from initial development.
+St. Philip's College's dedication to partnerships with area high schools is evidenced by faculty and staff awareness and participation dating from initial development.
 Dual Credit students are invited to attend on-campus events such as the President's Lecture Series and theatrical productions.
 Scheduling issues require that more college classes be offered at area high schools so students will have the opportunity to take advantage of this free program.